basaandewiel/basaandewiel.github.io/_posts/2022-05-01-Thingy91_hello_world_via_MCUboot.md

 This posts summarises how you can run the hello world sample on the Nordic Thingy91.
 I had to do some special things because I do not have a programmer.
 So I had to program the hello word sample via MCUboot.

-NB: I assume that MCUboot is already programmed on your Thingy91, and that you have installed all necessary software as nRF Connect for Desktop (see Nordic documentation on how to do this)
+NB: I assume that MCUboot is already programmed on your Thingy91, and that you have installed all necessary software as nRF Connect for Desktop (see Nordic documentation https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_assistant.html)

 * VScode
     * create build configuration